agilphp/agilphp/README.md

 ##COLABORADORES HOY##
 -----------------

+AgilPhp thanks the following people for believing in this project and without seeking any benefit, they have dedicated part of their time to help improve the system, We wish you many blessings on behalf of Webcol and we hope that every day this community grows larger and that we raise our seal as the Spanish Speakers that we are.

 AgilPhp agradece a las siguientes personas por creer en este proyecto y sin buscar algun beneficio han destinado parte de su tiempo para ayudar en el mejoramiento del sistema, Les deseamos de parte de Webcol muchas bendiciones y esperamos que cada dia esta comunidad sea mas grande y dejemos en alto nuestro sello como HispanoHablantes que somos.